A Life of Crime vs. The Free Market V

-Meanwhile a queue formed at the club’s payphone so friends and family members could be told what was going down.
-Requests for different sizes and colours followed.
+Meanwhile a queue formed at the club’s payphone so friends and family members could be made aware; requests for different sizes and colours quickly followed.

-We didn’t just go grab everything left in the motor, we even made a journey back to my place to get more stock; the same stock I’d argued we should carry back upstairs.
+We didn’t just go grab everything left in the motor, we even made a journey back to Kennington to get more.

-We’d never had a day like it at a market and never had another like it again.
+We’d never had a day like it at a market.

 Workingmen went back to work needing to more then ever having just paid well over asking for some new clobber.

-The wholesaler had never seen so much of us.
-Given how well they sold, we always restocked the same items, meaning when the good times melted it was exactly the same socks people were paying through the nose for when thinking them stolen that I later couldn’t give away.
+Back at the wholesaler we restocked exactly what had just sold so well; when the good times melted things ground to such a halt that it was exactly the same socks people were paying through the nose for when thinking them stolen that I later couldn’t give away in Croydon.